-The difference between myself and my friends is only a few years, a few miles and a few numbers.
+The difference between myself and several of my friends is only a few years, a few miles and a few numbers.

 By years— my parents migrated to the U.S. in the mid to late 1970s when it was simple to secure work authorization and a social security number, especially if you worked for the airlines in the Bahamas, as my dad did.
 He just walked into the immigration office and signed up for an SSN.